kem406/PHYS-S12/index.md

 To see the robotic arm, go [here](https://kem406.github.io/PHYS-S12/12/).

 This website was created to document my work in Harvard's PHYS-S12 course.
 Each weekly assignment is detailed on this page and the title of each assignment contains a link to my work.
+Assignments are graded not only on completing tasks but also documentation.

 ## [01: Introduction & Documentation](https://kem406.github.io/PHYS-S12/01/)